rehierl/node-tree-outliner/3-1-0-design-2.md

 This default case is obviously insufficient, because the very last node of a node sequence would then always have to be associated with all the known sections.
-An algorithm therefore needs rules that enable it to determine, when it is no longer allowed to associate any further subsequent nodes with a known section.
+An algorithm therefore needs rules that allow it to determine, when it is no longer allowed to associate any further subsequent nodes with a known section.